 I use the 9H to take the white off an area, and on occasion, to score the paper when I’m drawing fur.

 I’m not very adventurous with my paper.
-I use an A3 Daler-Rowney heavyweight cartridge pad. it has a fine grain, feels substantial, and has a pleasing off-white tint.
+I use an A3 Daler-Rowney Heavyweight Cartridge Paper (affiliate), it has a fine grain, feels substantial, and has a pleasing off-white tint.

 There is no reason to choose Daler.
 There are other brands that are just as good and arguably better.
 It all depends on your style and preferred surface.

-Many realists draw on Bristol board that’s brilliant white with no tooth at all.
+Many realists draw on Bristol board (affiliate) that’s brilliant white with no tooth at all.
 If you decide to try it out make sure it’s archival quality.
-Canson and Strathmore make archival pads.
+Canson and Strathmore (affiliate links) make archival pads.

 If I lived in the States I’d use Strathmore paper.
 They are harder to obtain here in the UK and the inconvenience alone puts me off.